 Initial payment is different because you choose how much you pay up front (between 1 and 12 months, but you can also choose a set amount) and it is adjusted depending on the lease length you have selected and the annual mileage you need.

 Then, the vehicle funder company will work out what the ‘residual value’ is of the vehicle.
 Simply put, they will estimate how much the vehicle will be worth at the end of your lease contract.
 So, vehicles that can hold their values well tend to offer the best deals.

 Mileage is also taken into account.
-Funders will have the responsibility to sell the car after the lease, and as such they will need to predict what mileage the car will be returned with.
+Funders will have the responsibility to sell the car after the lease, and as such, they will need to predict what mileage the car will be returned with.
 The monthly price is likely to go up if you increase the mileage allowance.
-However, most contracts are based on 10,000 miles per annum which tends to suit the majority of drivers.
+However, most contracts are based on 10,000 miles per annum which tend to suit the majority of drivers.